CortexFlow/cortexflow-blog/_posts/2025-04-23-the-proxy-injector.md

-In this tutorial, we’re going to build exactly that: a **Mutating Admission Webhook** in Rust that hooks into the Kubernetes API server, inspects incoming Pod specs, and—if they meet your criteria—patches them on the fly to include both an init‑container (for iptables setup) and your proxy‑sidecar.
+In this tutorial, we’re going to build exactly that: a **Mutating Admission Webhook** in Rust that hooks into the Kubernetes API server, inspects incoming Pod specs, and—if they meet your criteria—patches them on the fly to include an init‑container (for iptables setup) and your proxy‑sidecar.

-Along the way you’ll learn how to:
+Along the way, you’ll learn how to:

-- Define the AdmissionReview/AdmissionRequest and AdmissionResponse data structures (with Serde)
+- Define the AdmissionReview/AdmissionRequest and AdmissionResponse data structures
-- Wire up an async handler in Axum, complete with `#[instrument]` tracing for per-request logging
+- Wire up an async handler in Axum, complete with #[instrument] tracing for per-request logging
-- Craft a JSONPatch that adds init‑containers and sidecar containers via a base64-encoded payload   - Stand up a TLS‑secured gRPC/HTTP2 server using Rustls so Kubernetes can trust your webhook
+- Craft a JSONPatch that adds init‑containers and sidecar containers via a base64-encoded payload
+- Stand up a TLS‑secured HTTP server using Rustls so Kubernetes can trust your webhook

-By the end, you’ll have a drop‑in proxy injector that can be deployed alongside your service mesh control plane—no more manual YAML editing, no more drift, just automatic, consistent proxy injection across your cluster.
-Let’s dive in!
+By the end, you’ll have a drop‑in proxy injector that can be deployed alongside your service mesh control plane—no more manual injection, no more drift, just automatic, consistent proxy injection across your cluster.

+All the code we walk through here is available on our GitHub [repository](https://github.com/CortexFlow/CortexBrain)—feel free to clone and explore it!

+Let’s dive in!🚀

 ## Admission Webhooks
 _What Are Admission Webhooks?_